Doctor Bashir, I Presume?: Production

 The episode began as a way to bring actor Robert Picardo and his character the Emergency Medical Hologram to Deep Space Nine.

 Amsha Bashir is portrayed by Fadwa El Guindi, an anthropologist with no previous screen acting experience, at the time a professor at UCLA.
 She was invited to audition for the role by Ron Surma, who saw her community theatre performance in Mahjar, a play she co-wrote and co-directed.

-Related episodes

-The villainous character of Khan Noonien Singh, introduced in the episode "Space Seed" of Star Trek: The Original Series, is mentioned in this episode as an example of the possible dangerous consequences of genetic manipulation.
-"Statistical Probabilities" and "Chrysalis", later episodes of Deep Space Nine, feature Bashir working with other genetically-modified characters whose modifications were not as successful as his.

 Reception

 Keith DeCandido of Tor.com rated the episode 7 out of 10.
 Cinefantastique gave it 2.5 out of 5.

 In 2012, Den of Geek ranked this the ninth best episode of Star Trek: Deep Space Nine.